 According to the story, the fire god Agni wanted to burn the Kandhava Forest because of a stomach ailment.
-Disguised as a brahmin, he goes to Arjuna, who is one of the Pandavas, and makes a request that he is hungry and needs to be satiated.
-Since Arjuna could not refuse a request from a brahmin, he agrees to Agni’s request.
-Agni then reveals himself and tells Krishna that he is hungry and the only way he can satiate his hunger is to help him consume the Khandava Forest by letting him burn it.
-Arjuna reluctantly agrees to help him.
+Disguised as a brahmin, he went to Arjuna, one of the Pandavas, and requested that he was hungry and needed to be satiated.
+Because Arjuna could not refuse a request from a brahmin, he agreed to Agni’s request.
+Agni then revealed himself and said to Krishna he was hungry, and the only way he could satiate his hunger was to help him consume the Khandava Forest by letting him burn it.
+Arjuna reluctantly agreed to help him.

-The Kandhava Forest was also the home of Takshaka, the king of nagas (snakes) and Maya, the architect of asuras.
-When Agni starts the fire, Takshaka was not in the forest.
-Because Takshaka’s family is inside the forest, he begs his friend Indra to help them to escape the fire.
-Indra agrees and uses his power to bring rain to the forest to douse the fire.
-Arjuna stops the rain by creating a layer of arrows.
-Krishna helps him by staying on the other side of the forest.
-Agni then consumes the forest.
-The story ends with Takshaka’s son Avasena escaping the forest and Maya seeking asylum from Arjuna.
+The Kandhava Forest was also the home of Takshaka, the king of nagas (snakes), and Maya, the architect of the asuras.
+When Agni started the fire, Takshaka was not in the forest, but his family was inside.
+So, he begged his friend Indra, king of the devas (demigods) and heaven, to help them to escape the fire.
+Indra agreed and used his power to bring rain to the forest to douse the fire.
+Arjuna tried to stop the rain by creating a layer of arrows.
+Meanwhile, Krishna stayed on the other side of the forest and helped Arjuna stop the rain.

 This is one of the most beautiful and detailed bas-reliefs in the temple.
-As you can see from the image, Indra is at the top bringing down the rain.
-Arjuna on the left is firing arrows to stop the rain.
-Between the forest and Indra, there is a layer of arrows created by Arjuna.
-On the right is Krishna, who is holding his signature Sudharshana Chakra, helping Arjuna.
-Between Arjuna and Krishna, there are animals, Takshaka’s family, and Maya and other asuras, who are trying to escape the fire.
+On the top is Indra riding his vehicle Airavata and trying to bring down the rain on the forest.
+The layer underneath Indra depicts flowing water, giving an impression of rain coming down.
+On the left is Arjuna shooting arrows to stop the rain.
+Below the water, there are two layers of arrows, created by Arjuna, preventing the water from coming down.
+On the right is Krishna, an avatar of Vishnu, holding his signature weapon, Sudarshana Chakra, helping Arjuna.
+Between Arjuna and Krishna is the forest with a chaotic scene of animals, Takshaka’s family, and Maya and other asuras trying to escape the fire.